Digital text standards

 Don't use the same link text for links that lead to different destinations.

-For guidance on how to style a link visually, visit Link styling.
+For developer and designer guidance on how to style a link visually, visit Link styling.

 URLs